gypsydave5/gypsydave5.github.io/posts/why.md

 These magic octal file permission numbers come up _disturbingly_ often - more often than you'd think was necessary in the twenty first century.
-For instance, exciting modern programming language Go [needed to model file permissions](https://golang.org/pkg/os/#FileMode), it did so by using as 32 bit _number_ where the nine 'least significant bits' (i.e.  the end of the number) represented `rwxrwxrwx` permissions as above.
+For instance, exciting modern programming language Go [needed to model file permissions](https://golang.org/pkg/os/#FileMode), it did so by using a 32 bit _number_ where the nine 'least significant bits' (i.e.  the end of the number) represented `rwxrwxrwx` permissions as above.
 The same occurs in Python, and [NodeJS](https://nodejs.org/api/fs.html#fs_file_modes).